 The first step in the StitchNet creation process is to choose the set of starting fragments.
 This could include all starting fragments in $\bP$, or a subset based on certain criteria, e.g., the smallest, biggest or closest starting fragment.

-Once a set of starting fragments are selected, a StitchNet is built on top of each starting fragment having a current starting score of 1.
+Once a set of starting fragments is selected, a StitchNet is built on top of each starting fragment that has a current starting score of 1.
 First, a set of $K$ candidate fragments are selected from $\bP$.
-These fragments can be selected based on CKA scores (i.e., $K$ fragments with highest CKA scores), the number of parameters of the fragments (i.e., $K$ fragments with the least amount of number of parameters in $\bP$), the closest fragments (i.e., $K$ fragments with the least latency in $\bP$ in a distributed fragments setting), or other selection methods.
+These fragments can be selected based on CKA scores (i.e., $K$ fragments with the highest CKA scores), the number of parameters of the fragments (i.e., $K$ fragments with the least number of parameters in $\bP$), the closest fragments (i.e., $K$ fragments with the least latency in $\bP$ in a distributed setting), or other selection methods.

-For each of the candidate fragments, we then compute two intermediate neural network computations.
-First, we pass the dataset $\bD$ through the candidate StitchNet in its current form, resulting in value $\bX$.
-Second, we pass the same dataset $\bD$ through the neural network from which the candidate fragment $F_{ij}$ was selected, resulting in value $\bY=N_{ij}(D)$.
+For each of the candidate fragments, we then compute two intermediate neural network computations in order to derive the compatibility score for further stitching.
+First, we pass the dataset $\bD$ through the candidate StitchNet in its current form, resulting in the value $\bX$.
+Second, we pass the same dataset $\bD$ through the neural network from which the candidate fragment $F_{ijk}$ was selected, resulting in the value $\bY=N_{ik}(D)$.

-After running these computations, we produce $\text{CKA}(\bX,\bY)$ as in Section~\ref{section:score}.
+After running these computations, we compute $\text{CKA}(\bX,\bY)$ as in Sec.~\ref{section:score}.
 We then multiply the CKA with the current score $s$ to obtain the new current score $s_n$.
 If $s_n$ is still greater than a set threshold $T$, the candidate fragment is selected and the process continues recursively.
 Otherwise, the candidate fragment is rejected.
 The threshold can be set to balance the amount of exploration allowed per available compute resources.

-This process continues until a terminating fragment is selected, the maximum number of fragments $L$ is reached or all recursive paths are exhausted.
+This process continues until a terminating fragment is selected, the maximum number of fragments $L$ is reached, or all recursive paths are exhausted.
 At this point, the completed StitchNets and their associated scores $\bR$ are returned for user selection.